-Recently he told me what he was doing with his own life.
+This man told me what he was doing with his own life.
 It was something I had never thought to do.
 Not like this.
 He said, “Go back and talk to your younger self and forgive her for the mistakes she made.
 Tell her you love her and you understand.”
 So the other day, while chanting, which anyone else could do using any way their faith dictates or even with no faith at all, using any means that helps give them with clarity.
-I sat down in the chair in front of the scroll of my Gohonzon to chant, already understanding the outcome will be hard to deal with.
+I sat down in the chair in front of the scroll of my Gohonzon to chant, already understanding the outcome will be difficult to deal with.

-I have been through decades of illness and surgeries and ongoing pain because my younger self stuck needles in her arm to get high and got the virus called Hep C. This wasn’t even a word in our vocabulary at that time, but would it have made a difference to me if it was?
+I have been through decades of illness and surgeries and ongoing pain because my younger self stuck needles in her arm to get high and contracted the virus Hep C. This wasn’t even a word in our vocabulary at that time, but would it have made a difference to me if it was?
 I didn’t know then why I said yes to drugs.
 I know the answer now.
 It was a cause made somewhere in my long existence and the effect came forth at the time it was meant to.
 I blindly followed the intended course.
 My younger self had no power over that karma the same way all karma affects the lives of others.

 As I began chanting, relaxing myself with the deep breathing necessary to chant nam myoho renge kyo, I had a talk with my younger self at age 19.
 My 62 year old self, broken, stapled and screwed back together, gazed at a young girl the age my grandchildren are this day.
 They don’t know the word consequence any better than I did and think the only time that matters is this very moment.